 The plastic lace lock found on Jordans is another notable feature—designed to keep laces in place during jumps and dunks.

-Other features you might find on Jordans include a removable shroud or gaiter—used to conceal the laces for a dressier vibe—and a carbon fibre shank plate for support and stability.
+Other features you might find on Jordans include a removable shroud or gaiter—used to conceal the laces for a dressier vibe—and a carbon fiber shank plate for support and stability.

 How to choose a pair of Jordans